Earth Month 2021. The time is now

 No matter where you live, every country, state, and city celebrates different holidays every month.
 Sometimes we remember, honor, celebrate or bring awareness to something.

-If you didn’t know, depending on the country you live in, every month is for celebrating, remembering, or bringing awareness to something specific.
-Some of those things scale up to be of universal standard.
-April is the month we celebrate but also bring awareness to our mother Earth.
+Some of those dates scale up to be of universal standard.
+April is when we celebrate and bring awareness to mother Earth.

 Here are some things you can do this month (and always) to help our planet:

 - Ditch the plastic.
 For real this time.
 If you’re still buying single-use plastic, even if it is from time to time, maybe you haven’t made one of the simplest and most effective switches to ditch plastic: buying a reusable water bottle.
 Our favorites are glass and stainless steel and there is a huge range of options to choose from.

 - If you live near the beach, find a local beach clean-up group.
 Lots of NGOs, non-profits and even government (or adjacent) agencies get involved with earth month and organize beach clean-ups.
 Aside from helping it’s a great outdoor activity for families and kids.

 - If you’re not using it, unplug it.
 Plugs consume energy even though your cellphone isn’t attached to your charger most of the time, it can be annoying to remember to unplug and re-plug it, we know.
 However, it’s a minor discomfort for a relevant reason.
 You can even find electric strips that “turn off” the entire power of the group attached to it to save energy